slamora/brackets-wiki/Cache-Folder.md

 Brackets stores some data in a cache folder managed by CEF -- roughly equivalent to a browser cache, except specific to Brackets.
 At the moment, this folder stores both throwaway data _and_ user preferences.

+If you're having trouble starting Brackets after upgrading from a previous build, try deleting this folder.
+You'll lose any stored preferences and saved information like the recent folder list.

 ## Cache location:

 * Mac: ```~/Library/Application Support/Brackets```